gradle/gradle/design-docs/tooling-api-improvements.md

 - Executing a task selector when task is also present in subprojects runs all the matching tasks, for the above cases.
 - Executing a task (as an `EntryPoint`) when task is also present in subprojects run the specified task only and nothing from subprojects.
 - Can request the entry points for all target Gradle versions.

+## Story: Tooling API client cancels an operation

+Represent the execution of a long running operation using a `Future`.
+This `Future` can be used to cancel the operation.

+    interface BuildFuture<T> extends Future<T> {
+        void onSuccess(Action<? super T> action); // called immediately if the operation has completed successfully void onFailure(Action<? super GradleConnectionException> action); // called immediately if the operation has failed void onComplete(ResultHandler<? super T> handler); // called immediately if the operation has completed successfully }

+    interface ModelBuilder<T> {
+        BuildInvocation<T> fetch(); // starts building the model, does not block ...
+    }

+    interface BuildLauncher {
+        BuildInvocation<Void> start(); // starts running the build, does not block ...
+    }

+    interface BuildActionExecuter<T> {
+        BuildInvocation<T> start(); // starts running the build, does not block ...
+    }

+    BuildFuture<GradleProject> model = connection.model(GradleProject.class).fetch();
+    model.cancel(true);

+    BuildFuture<Void> build = connection.newBuild().forTasks('a').start();
+    build.get();

+    BuildFuture<CustomModel> action = connection.action(new MyAction()).start();
+    CustomModel m = action.get();

+### Implementation

+The overall plan is to start close to the client and gradually move the asynchronous execution and cancellation closer to the build:

+Use futures to represent the existing asynchronous behaviour:
+1. Change internal class `BlockingResultHandler` to implement `BuildInvocation` and reuse this type to implement the futures.
+2. Implementation should discard handlers once they have been notified, so they can be garbage collected.

+Push asynchronous execution down to the provider:
+1. Change `AsyncConsumerActionExecutor.run()` to return a future (not necessarily a `Future`) instead of accepting a result handler.
+2. Rework `DefaultAsyncConsumerActionExecutor` and `LazyConsumerActionExecutor` into a lazy `AsyncConsumerActionExecutor` implementation that composes two asynchronous operations into a single operation, represented by a composite future.
+The first operation creates the real `AsyncConsumerActionExecutor` (possibly downloading the distribution) and the second dispatches the client action to this executor once it is available.
+3. Add a new asynchronous protocol interface similar to `AsyncConsumerActionExecutor` that allows actions to be queued up for execution, returning a future representing the result.
+4. For provider connections that implement this protocol interface, delegate to the provider to execute the action.
+For connections that do not, adapt the connection in the client.

+Forward cancellation requests to the daemon:
+1. When `Future.cancel()` is called by the client, close the daemon connection.
+The daemon will stop the build and exit.

+For target versions that do not support cancellation, `Future.cancel()` always returns false.

+### Test cases

+- Client blocks until results available when using `get()`
+- Client receives failure when using `get()` and operation fails
+- Client receives timeout exception when blocking with timeout
+- Client can cancel operation
+    - Stops the operation for all target versions that support cancellation
+    - Returns `false` for all older target versions
+- Client is notified when result is available
+- Client is notified when operation fails

 ## Story: Expose the IDE output directories